thingmabobby/IMAPEmailChecker/README.md

-		-> cccount - count of how many "cc" addresses there are -> bcc - an array of email addresses in the "bcc" line -> bcccount - count of how many "bcc" addresses there are
+		-> cccount - count of how many "cc" addresses there are -> bcc - an array of email addresses in the "bcc" line -> bcccount - count of how many "bcc" addresses there are -> attachments - associative array with the following fields: filename, content, type